 Eligibility: The candidate must be a member of IES who, on the date of nomination, is within his/her 25 years of professional experience from the date of his/her last academic degree.

-Prize: The award consists of an honorarium of $3,000, award certificate, and travel support to attend the award ceremony limited up to $2,000.
+Prize: The award consists of an honorarium of US$3,000, an award certificate, and travel support to attend the award ceremony limited up to US$2,000.

 Funding: Funded by the IEEE Foundation and the IEEE Industrial Electronics Society.

 Basis for Judging: The award is given based on the technical importance of the contribution, originality, and future prospects with an emphasis on applications to power electronics and energy systems in the field of industrial electronics.
 The award is not necessarily given yearly: awarded only when suitable candidates can be identified.

 Nominee Solicitation: A Call for Nomination is announced in the IEEE Industrial Electronics Magazine and the society’s Website.

 Presentation: The award will be presented at the Society’s annual conference, which is usually held in November each year.